-Under Section 319 of the federal Clean Water Act, the federal government awards funds to the Nebraska Department of Environmental Quality to provide financial assistance for the prevention and abatement of nonpoint source water pollution.
+Under Section 319 of the federal Clean Water Act, the federal government awards funds to the Nebraska Department of Environment & Energy to provide financial assistance for the prevention and abatement of nonpoint source water pollution.
 This funding is provided to units of government, educational institutions, and non-profit organizations, for projects that facilitate implementation of the state Nonpoint Source Management Plan.

 Source Water Protection Grants Program